 Native to Brazil and Argentina, tropical soda apple weed is a member of the Solanaceae or Nightshade family, which also contains eggplant, potato, and tomato.
-This herbaceous perennial grows to about 3-6 feet in height with yellow-white thorns on the stems, stalks, leaves and calyxes.
+This herbaceous perennial grows to about 3 to 6 feet (1-2 m.) in height with yellow-white thorns on the stems, stalks, leaves, and calyxes.

 The weed bares white flowers with yellow centers or stamens, which become green and white stippled fruit resembling that of tiny watermelons.
-Inside the fruit are 200-400 sticky reddish brown seeds.
+Inside the fruit are 200 to 400 sticky reddish brown seeds.
 Each tropical soda apple can produce 200 of these fruits.

 Tropical Soda Apple Facts

 Tropical soda apple (Solanum viarum) was first found in the U.S. in Glades County, Florida in 1988.
-Since then, the weed had rapidly spread to one million acres of pasture land, sod farms forests, ditches and other natural locales.
+Since then, the weed has rapidly spread to one million acres of pasture land, sod farms, forests, ditches, and other natural locales.

-The disturbing tropical soda apple facts are that rampant growth and spread of the weed can reduce crop yields, according to some as much as 90% within a 2-year period.
+The disturbing tropical soda apple facts are that rampant growth and spread of the weed can reduce crop yields, according to some as much as 90% within a two year period.

 Control of Tropical Soda Apple

 More mature or dense infestations may be controlled with the use of herbicides containing aminopyralid.
-Milestone VM at 7 fluid ounces per acre is an effective method for killing tropical soda apple weed in pastures, vegetable and sod fields, ditches and roadsides.
-Triclopyrester may also be applied after mowing, with an application 50-60 days post mowing at a rate of 1.0 quart per acre.
+Milestone VM at 7 fluid ounces per acre is an effective method for killing tropical soda apple weed in pastures, vegetable and sod fields, ditches, and roadsides.
+Triclopyrester may also be applied after mowing, with an application 50 to 60 days post mowing at a rate of 1.0 quart per acre.